aasem-research-work/assistant-pack/SRS.md

 Assist-Pack will be developed using React Native, making it compatible with both iOS and Android devices.
 The app will function offline, with no need for an internet connection.
 It will run on smartphones and, in future releases, may support tablets, smartwatches, and vehicle tabs with custom interfaces.

 ## 2.5 Design and Implementation Constraints
-The following design and implementation constraints apply to the Assist-Pack app:The app must be developed using React Native.The app must function offline without requiring an internet connection.User data must be stored securely on the device.The app should be optimized for performance, ensuring fast load times and minimal battery usage.The user interface should be designed for ease of use, with minimal taps required for core functions.
+The following design and implementation constraints apply to the Assist-Pack app:
+- The app must be developed using React Native.
+- The app must function offline without requiring an internet connection.
+- User data must be stored securely on the device.
+- The app should be optimized for performance, ensuring fast load times and minimal battery usage.
+- The user interface should be designed for ease of use, with minimal taps required for core functions.

 ## 2.6 Assumptions and Dependencies
-The successful development of the Assist-Pack app depends on the following assumptions:The React Native framework will continue to be supported and maintained by its developers.The target user groups (legal professionals, educators, coaches, and medical professionals) have access to smartphones running iOS or Android and can install the app.Users will provide the necessary information for creating a profile and customizing their experience with the app.Future releases of the app may have additional dependencies, such as integration with third-party services like Google Calendar or email and messaging platforms.
+The successful development of the Assist-Pack app depends on the following assumptions:
+- The React Native framework will continue to be supported and maintained by its developers.
+- The target user groups (legal professionals, educators, coaches, and medical professionals) have access to smartphones running iOS or Android and can install the app.Users will provide the necessary information for creating a profile and customizing their experience with the app.
+- Future releases of the app may have additional dependencies, such as integration with third-party services like Google Calendar or email and messaging platforms.

 # System Features